yannlombard/jazz/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.0.

+## Install project

+Run `npm install -g firebase-tools && npm install` to install project locally.
+Then `firebase login` to be able to deploy code.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.